deivendranj/FAQ-Common/linux/README.md

 <details>
 <summary>How do you find out which Kernel version your system is using?</summary><br><b>
+  <code>#uname -r</code>
 </b></details>

 <details>
 <summary>What is a Linux kernel module and how do you load a new module?</summary><br><b>
+  To load a kernel module, run modprobe module_name as root.
 </b></details>

 <details>
 <summary>Explain user space and kernel space</summary><br><b>
+Memory get's divided into two distinct areas:

+The user space, which is a set of locations where normal user processes run (i.e everything other than the kernel).
+The role of the kernel is to manage applications running in this space from messing with each other, and the machine.
+The kernel space, which is the location where the code of the kernel is stored, and executes under.
 </b></details>

 <details>
 <summary>What is KVM?</summary><br><b>
+Kernel-based Virtual Machine is a virtualization module in the Linux kernel that allows the kernel to function as a hypervisor.
+It was merged into the Linux kernel mainline in kernel version 2.6.20
 </b></details>